 The regulations stipulate that the development of learning objectives takes place in development committees consisting at least of teachers, representatives of associations of school boards (education providers) and academic experts.
 Various development committees were set up.
 For each development committee, learning objectives were developed for various key competences that are related in terms of content.
-For example, the learning objectives for digital competences were developed in the same committees as for initiative and entrepreneurship and for the learning objectives, academic experts and teachers became more involved in the development process.
+For example, the learning objectives for digital competences were developed in the same committees as for initiative and entrepreneurship and for the learning competences.
+Compared to the development of the previous generation of learning objectives, academic experts and teachers became more involved in the development process.
 Their involvement was an added value for the development process because of their substantive expertise and experience in the classroom.